2. Development and Review

 (ii) Conditional re-approval, subject to minor modifications being fulfilled within a given time limit;

-(iii) Major restructure, which may require a Schemapp1 proposal to be submitted to ADPC;
+(iii) Major restructure, which may require a Schemapp1 proposal to be submitted to the relevant Faculty Academic Affisrs Committee (FAAC);

 (iv) Withdrawal or suspension.

-The panel may also make University level recommendations for consideration by Quality Assurance Committee.
+The panel may also make University level recommendations for consideration by Academic Board.

-8. In the case of a decision of withdrawal or suspension, the Institute will be asked to submit the Schemapp7 form to the Academic Development and Planning Committee (ADPC), making appropriate arrangements to ensure that all candidates who have already embarked on a scheme may complete their studies.
+8. In the case of a decision of withdrawal or suspension, the faculty will be asked to submit the Schemapp7 form to the FAAC, making appropriate arrangements to ensure that all candidates who have already embarked on a scheme may complete their studies.

-9. The Institute will be invited to respond to the report by completing Section B of the PSR Evaluation, which will be reviewed by the Chair of the Panel.
-If the Chair is satisfied that there are no issues of concern then the decision of the panel in respect of the schemes under review shall be considered final and reported to QAC.
-Where there are any issues of concern the final decisions shall be referred to QAC.
+9. The academic department will be invited to respond to the report by completing Section B of the PSR Evaluation, which will be reviewed by the Chair of the Panel.
+If the Chair is satisfied that there are no issues of concern then the decision of the panel in respect of the schemes under review shall be considered final and reported to the faculty.
+Where there are any issues of concern the final decisions shall be referred to the appropriate committee at faculty level.

 2.8 Accreditation by Professional, Statutory and Regulatory Bodies